Honda Civic (eleventh generation): Indonesia

 The eleventh-generation Civic was launched in Indonesia on 28 October 2021 alongside the City Sedan, sourced from Thailand, in a sole RS trim, it is powered by a 1.5-litre L15B7 turbocharged petrol engine.

-The facelifted Civic was launched in Indonesia on 8 May 2025 in a sole RS e:HEV variant.
+The facelifted Civic was launched in Indonesia on 8 May 2025, in the sole RS e:HEV variant.

 Malaysia

 The eleventh-generation Civic was launched in Malaysia on 13 January 2022, in three trim levels: E, V and RS.
 All variants are powered by a 1.5-litre L15B7 turbocharged petrol engine.
 Honda Sensing is standard on all trim levels.
 All Civic variants are locally assembled in Alor Gajah, Melaka.
-In November 2022, the e:HEV petrol hybrid powertrain was introduced to Malaysia, in the RS trim, it serves as the flagship variant for the Civic range.
+In November 2022, the e:HEV petrol hybrid powertrain was introduced to Malaysia, in the RS trim, it served as the flagship variant for the Civic range.
 On 6 November 2024, a proactive product update was issued to Civic models manufactured in between 2022 and 2024 that may cause potential issues with the Electric Power Steering gearbox.

 The facelifted Civic was launched in Malaysia on 9 January 2025, with the same variants from the pre-facelift model.

 Philippines

 The eleventh-generation Civic was launched in the Philippines on 23 November 2021, in three trim levels: S, V and RS.
 All variants are powered by a 1.5-litre L15BG FFV turbocharged petrol engine.
 Honda Sensing is standard on all trim levels.

-The facelifted Civic debuted in the Philippines on 24 October 2024, with three variants: V Turbo, RS Turbo and RS e:HEV.
+The facelifted Civic was launched in the Philippines on 24 October 2024, with three variants: V Turbo, RS Turbo and RS e:HEV.

 Singapore

 The eleventh-generation Civic was launched in Singapore on 12 August 2021 in a sole variant.
 In Singapore, the Civic is powered by a detuned 1.5-litre L15BJ turbocharged petrol engine producing 129PS (127 hp; 95 kW) to qualify for the Category A COE in Singapore's Vehicle Quota System; in this category, the engine displacement must not exceed 1,600cc (1.6-litres) and a maximum output of 132PS (130 hp; 97 kW).

-The facelifted Civic was launched in Singapore on 29 November 2024, with the addition of a new e:HEV variant.
+The facelifted Civic was launched in Singapore on 29 November 2024, with the introduction of the e:HEV variant.

 Thailand

 The eleventh-generation Civic was launched in Thailand on 6 August 2021, in three trim levels: EL, EL+ and RS.
 At launch, all trim levels are powered by a 1.5-litre L15BG FFV turbocharged petrol engine.
 In March 2022, the e:HEV powertrain for the Civic Sedan was announced in Thailand, with sales began later in August 2022, it comes in two trim levels: EL+ and RS.

-The facelifted Civic debuted in Thailand on 1 August 2024, with three variants: Turbo EL+, e:HEV EL+ and e:HEV RS.
+The facelifted Civic was launched in Thailand on 1 August 2024, with three variants: Turbo EL+, e:HEV EL+ and e:HEV RS.
 For the facelifted model, the base EL trim was discontinued.
+In February 2026, the Turbo EL+ variant was replaced by the e:HEV EL as the entry-level variant, therefore the Civic became hybrid-only in Thailand.
+In July 2026, the e:HEV RS variant with S+ Shift added.